 8.2.
 Microsoft

 - Overtime Agreements: In Microsoft, overtime work is typically organized in a written agreement to maintain transparency.
+The company encourages employees to speak to their hiring managers about work hours during the hiring process.

 - Employment Rights: Microsoft has respect for every employee according to the employment law and rights.
 Which includes fair compensation for overtime hours.